DhanteyUD/React-SignUp-Form/README.md

 2. `cd server` and split terminal into 4 :

-   a. `npm run build` to transpile typescript codes into javascript
+   a. `npm run build` to transpile codes into javascript

    b. `npm run docker` to start docker